yrcong/RelTR/README.md

-# RelTR: RelTR: Relation Transformer for Scene Graph Generation
+# RelTR: Relation Transformer for Scene Graph Generation

 PyTorch Implementation of the Paper **RelTR: Relation Transformer for Scene Graph Generation**